-Meet Pauline Schoech, a Civil Engineering Grad Who Developed a Passion for Virtual Design and Construction
+Meet Pauline Schoech, a Civil Engineer With a Passion for Virtual Design and Construction

 Meet our November Pathfinder, Pauline Schoech, a Pensacola-based VDC Coordinator at Brasfield & Gorrie.
 She first became interested in construction during middle school when her older brother (who works as an estimator) brought blueprints home.
 After getting a civil engineering degree from a top-ranked engineering school, she was still intrigued by construction, which led her to pursue a career at a general contracting firm.

 A Childhood Spent Dancing, Playing Soccer, and Excelling in School

 Pauline grew up as the youngest of three children and was immersed in Atlanta’s Greek-American community.
 Her first-generation father (who moved to the US for college) owned a fast-food restaurant, and her mother worked at a non-profit.

 The family attended a Greek Orthodox church, where Pauline was active and started participating in Greek dance programs when she was still very young.
 When she got to middle school, she started traveling to large-scale Greek dance competitions, where church teams from across the East Coast gathered annually.